iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 > I have been trying now for 2 days (at different times) to download this app without success ...dont know what else I can do ...it doesn't work as easy as others so looks like a manual check in is the only option ...not good !!<br> :date: __2021-01-13 21:52:54__

 > Total waste, every other state uses an internet portal rather than wasting money on a useless app<br> :date: __2021-01-08 03:03:58__

-> Went to check in after visiting a store at 10.50am.
-Scanned went to download app....10 mins later still waiting to download app.
-Is there an online option.
-Edit: it took over 4 hours to download.
-Before suggesting my settings are at fault, I had no problem updating or downloading other apps, just this one<br> :date: __2021-01-04 21:25:00__